The Injustice to Dou E: Problems of text and translation

 The scholar Stephen H. West notes that the texts of Yuan drama were edited and "extensively altered" by Zang Maoxun (1550–1620), whose Yuanqu xuan (元曲選) became the standard anthology.
 Zang rationalised both the language and the format of the plays he edited, rather than the "coarser and more rugged – sometimes ragged – registers of language found in the early commercial editions of Yuan drama."

 Almost all English translations before those in the anthology by West and Idema were based on Zang's recensions.
 David Rolston remarks that "West and Idema are clearly very interested in the levels of language in the plays they translate (their translations do not shy from highlighting the rawer or racier elements of plays in ways generally ignored or suppressed by other translators)."
 Their translations, he says, will be more useful to those who are interested in the history of the theater and the plays, while the emphasis on readability in translations based on Zang's texts, such as that by George Kao in the Columbia Anthology, will be more appealing to general readers.

 Adaptations

 Chinese opera

-The play has been adapted into kunqu, as well as a 1956 Cantonese opera, The Summer Snow, by librettist Tang Ti-sheng.
+The play has been adapted into kunqu, as well as a 1956 Cantonese opera, The Summer Snow (六月雪; lit. snow in June), by librettist Tang Ti-sheng.

 Modern versions include the co-composition of Chen Zi and Du Yu in the 1960s, and Taiwanese composer Ma Shui-Long's 1990 version.